The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated June 2019.

 - Yearly increases and/ or cost of living may be applied to tuition at the beginning of the studio year.
 There will be no tuition changes midyear.

-- Annual enrollment /scheduling fee (non-refundable)of $15 per student due each August or anytime during the year when a student joins the studio.
+- Annual enrollment /scheduling fee (non-refundable)of $15 per student due each August or anytime during the School year Session when a student joins the studio.
 This fee is not prorated.

 Summer is great time to explore music through camps and workshops!
 Learning with friends is fun!
 Longer individual lessons can bring amazing progress too!
 The studio offers different options to help your child continue musical growth in the summer months while giving flexibility for other summer activities and family vacations.